mawrkus/lab-filter-bar-ui/README.md

 After this:

 - Change the "IN" operator for the "IS NULL" operator
+- The filters are properly updated but the chiclet is not re-rendered

 ### Editing IN/NOT IN values with a partial filter present